amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     FROM surveys
     WHERE year >= 2000;

-We can use more sophisticated conditions by combining filters with AND as well as OR.
+We can use more sophisticated conditions by combining filters with `AND` as well as `OR`.
 For example, suppose we want the data on *Dipodomys merriami* starting in the year 2000, we can combine those filters using `AND`.

     SELECT *
     FROM surveys